Rank Bounds in Link Floer Homology and Detection Results

 \subsection{Acknowledgements}

 We would like to thank the organisers of the ``Trends in Low Dimensional Topology" seminar series for providing the platform which led to this project, as well as Tye Lidman and Jen Hom for comments on an earlier draft.
-We are especially grateful to Lev Tovstopyat-Nelip for pointing out an error in an earlier version of this paper.
-The first author would also like to thank John Baldwin and Gage Martin for numerous helpful conversations, as well as Tao Li. \end{section}
+We are especially grateful to Lev Tovstopyat-Nelip for pointing out an error in an earlier version of this paper, and the referee for helping us make numerous significant improvements.
+The first author would also like to thank John Baldwin and Gage Martin for numerous helpful conversations, as well as Tao Li.
+The second author would like to acknowledge partial support of NSF grants DMS 2144363, DMS 2105525, and AMS-Simons travel grant. \end{section}

 \begin{section}{A Very Brief Review of Link Floer homology} In this section we review link Floer homology, partially to fix conventions and notation, with an emphasis on the structural properties that we will use in the subsequent sections.